mbhatt1/maifscratch/docs/guide/installation.md

 ### 3. Development Installation

-For contributors and advanced users:
+For contributors who need to set up a local development environment.
+These commands clone the repository and install the package in editable mode with all development dependencies.

 ```bash
 # Clone the repository